- Home

 Speaking of seashells, much of local ornamentation is carved from limestone (aka compressed prehistoric sea critters), meaning that it is relatively “mortal” in the geologic sense.
 The carved oak leaves (1) you see are probably not as crisply defined as they were the day they were made, rainy weather slowly but surely wears limestone away.
 Loving building bits means thinking about time in various ways; a carved stone ribbon will wave in a timeless wind while all of our days go by, cat memes and hashtags going in and out of vogue.
 The goddesses (2) lining the top of a building seem to have run off in a few instances- I wonder what happened?
 I presume they are goddesses- how many women do you know with winged helmets?
 Though perhaps that will be a thing soon.
 Local artist LNY (AKA Lunar New Year, Layqa Nuna Yawar) has done some amazing work that borrows from these visual traditions, and like many an artist before him, works with friends and colleagues as models.
 Perhaps the model for these stone goddesses was a friend, a lover, a child?
 Her name is lost to time but not her face.

-A personal favorite are the deco, geometric, somewhat tropical flowers (3) that adorn two different buildings downtown.
-They are a little different than anything else around, and bring a Miami Beach vibe to even a cold winter day.
+A personal favorite is the deco, geometric, somewhat tropical flowers (3) that adorn two different buildings downtown.
+They are a little different than anything else around and bring a Miami Beach vibe to even a cold winter day.
 They are also flat rather than protruding, so you could make a rubbing of them if you bring charcoal and paper.
 Just saying.

-Terrifying yet gorgeous flames (4) and heavy metal looking chimera-type creatures, of distinctive red stone, nearby.
+Terrifying yet gorgeous flames (4) and heavy metal-looking chimera-type creatures, of distinctive red stone, are nearby.
 A modest carved banner, with the letter W (5).
-The totally over the top explosion of Greek mythological figures, currently painted green that adorn every square foot of a local Mosque (6), and finally, a somewhat poignant, maybe self portrait of one of my people, the artists, with a stone carving tool in his hand (7).
+The totally over-the-top explosion of Greek mythological figures, currently painted green that adorn every square foot of a local Mosque (6), and finally, a somewhat poignant, maybe self-portrait of one of my people, the artists, with a stone carving tool in his hand (7).

 Have fun finding these building bits, and I am sure you will find many more besides.